 Acting rude or non-compliant with the officer administering a ticket is not advisable.
 Officers can arrest you and bring you into the station.
 While your Mexican insurance policy certainly affords you rights and protections, getting arrested in Mexico will certainly complicate your travel plans and may lead to additional fines.
 Instead, accept the citation and make plans to pay for it.
 Also, keep in mind that driving under the influence is illegal in Mexico.
 If you drive drunk, you also forfeit the protections of your Mexico insurance policy.
 Therefore, never drink and drive anywhere in Mexico.
 Also, never leave the scene of an accident as this could cause serious complications.

 Avoid Mexico Traffic Tickets

 It’s not uncommon for drivers to make traffic errors and be issued tickets when traveling in an unfamiliar place.
 Yet you can reduce the likelihood that you will be issued a traffic citation by taking care to obey all traffic laws and signals.
 Before driving to Mexico, familiarize yourself with Mexican traffic signs and directions.
-Also, always keep a couple copies of your Mexican insurance.
+Also, always keep a couple of copies of your Mexican insurance.
 You should always keep on in your car, but it makes sense to keep a copy back in your hotel room or rental too.